 The more rounded lesions include: Left lentiform nucleus.
 Left infralateral thalamus.
 Left superomedial thalamus.
 Left posteromedial temporal lobe.
 Right corona radiata .
 Right posterior frontal subcortical.
-Left superior frontal gyrus contains at least two small cortical lesions with subjacent vasogenic oedema.
+Left superior frontal gyrus contains at least two small cortical lesions with subjacent vasogenic edema.

 On the CT performed yesterday these rounded lesions were centrally iso to hypodense with peripheral enhancement.
 The left thalamic lesion demonstrates internal marked ADC reduction of non-enhancing content which raises the possibility of abscess.
 Linear diffusion restriction related the right corona radiata and right posterior frontal cortical abnormality appears to correspond to locations demonstrating enhancement on CT.

-Multiple intraparenchymal masses and areas of leptomeningeal abnormality with associated vasogenic oedema, corresponding to the areas of thin walled peripherally enhancing masses in leptomeningeal enhancement on recent CT.
-In the context of immunosuppression, atypical infection (including toxoplasmosis and fungus) is favoured over metastasis.
+Multiple intraparenchymal masses and areas of leptomeningeal abnormality with associated vasogenic edema, corresponding to the areas of thin walled peripherally enhancing masses in leptomeningeal enhancement on recent CT.
+In the context of immunosuppression, atypical infection (including toxoplasmosis and fungus) is favored over metastasis.
 The left thalamic lesion and to a lesser extent left lentiform nucleus lesion demonstrates internal ADC reduction corresponding to non-enhancing content, which raises suspicion for cerebral abscess.

 The patient went on to have a biopsy.

 MICROSCOPIC DESCRIPTION: Paraffin sections show fragments of cerebral cortex and white matter.
 Within the white matter there is aggregation of lymphocytes and plasma cells with foci of necrosis containing acute inflammatory and necrotic debris.
 Scattered small aggregates of degenerate organisms with features strongly suggestive of tachyzoites of Toxoplasma are noted.
-The adjacent white matter and cortex is oedematous and shows foci of active cerebritis.
-No evidence of tumour is seen.
+The adjacent white matter and cortex is edematous and shows foci of active cerebritis.
+No evidence of tumor is seen.